TL;DR

 While income protection shields your monthly cash flow, some events create immediate, large-scale financial needs.
 This is where lump-sum covers provide critical breathing space.

 Life Insurance: The ultimate act of care for those you leave behind.
-A life insurance policy pays out a cash lump sum upon your death.
+A life insurance policy may pay out a lump sum, subject to claim acceptance upon your death.
 This can be used to pay off a mortgage, cover funeral costs, provide for children's education, or simply replace your lost income for your family, ensuring their lifestyle is protected.

-Critical Illness Cover (CIC): This cover pays out a tax-free lump sum if you are diagnosed with one of a list of specific serious illnesses, such as cancer, a heart attack, or a stroke.
+Critical Illness Cover (CIC): This cover may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a list of specific serious illnesses, such as cancer, a heart attack, or a stroke.
 This is not about dying; it's about surviving.
-The payout gives you financial freedom during recovery.
+The claim payment gives you financial freedom during recovery.
 You could use it to:

 Life Cover vs. Critical Illness Cover: Understanding the Trigger